 Images (L-R): Stockton Johnson | Reem Acra | Theia

 Depending on how they are utilized, feathers can be either very festive or very dreamy.
 When used in “party mode”, they can be ideal for a bride’s reception dress.
 Or, when used more delicately, they can also make stylish additions to the main ceremony dress.

-Feathers ebb and flow over the seasons, and it looks like they’re back for 2019-2020.
+Feathers in fashion has always ebbed and flowed over the seasons, and it looks like they’re back for 2019-2020.
 Designers Oscar De La Renta, Naeem Khan, Zuhair Murad, and Jenny Packham have all used feather touches for their newest designs.